Tambralinga: Buddhism dominant: 11th–13th centuries

+The same work describes its court and customs.
+The ruler wore his hair in a topknot dressed with flowers and a red shoulder cloth marked with white; he gave audience in the open, there being no hall of audience; vessels for food and drink were made of palm leaf and the hand was used in place of spoon or chopsticks.
+It records a mountain called Wu-nong (无弄) where the Buddha was held to have manifested after the parinirvana, marked by a bronze image, and gives the local products as cardamom, agarwood, beeswax and thong kwao.
+Ling-ya-si-jia is said to lie six days and nights by boat from Tan-ma-ling (单马令).

+Two further Song works show the polity within Chinese commercial and diplomatic routine rather than within the dynastic histories.
+The Yunlu Manchao lists Deng liu mei among the countries whose trading vessels put in to Fujian, and its compiler remarks that such lands were absent from the historical record and were entered only in the registers of the maritime trade office.
+The Wenchang Zalu, describing the reception of overseas envoys by the court of ceremonies, gives the name in the variant form Dan liu mei (丹流眉) and enters it tenth among fifteen southern countries, again placed to the west of Zhenla.
+The Song Huiyao entry for Chen Li Fu, drawn up on that polity's embassies of 1200 to 1205, names T'eng-liu-mei as its neighbour to the south-west, which O. W. Wolters identified with Tambralinga.

-The conflict between the Pagan Kyanzittha's grandson and Ceylon's Parakramabahu I to have concerned rights of passage over the Isthmus of Kra was recorded in 1164.
+The conflict between Kyanzittha of Pagan's grandson and Ceylon's Parakramabahu I to have rights of passage over the Isthmus of Kra was recorded in 1164.
 This quarrel would continue and be the cause of the invasion of Sri Lanka in 1247 by Chandrabhanu, whose lineage was believed to have moved from the north.
 Chandrabhanu is of the Padmavamsa (the Lotus Line).
 This clan has ruled Tambralinga at least since 1156.
+The Sanskrit inscription of 1230, found at Wat Sema Mueang in Nakhon Si Thammarat, supplies the clan name directly: it gives the king's personal name as Chandrabhanu, calls him lord of Tambralingga, styles him Sri Dharmaraja, describes him as versed in law after the manner of Dharmasoka, and identifies him both as of the Padmavamsa and as head of the Pancanavamsa.

 The relationships between Tambralinga and the Tai leaders in the north of the Kra Isthmus was speculated to have begun during the reign of Chandrabhanu I, which was expected to be one of the reasons that Srivijaya lost influence over Tambralinga.
-During the reign of Chandrabhanu II, Ligor was known as Pataliputra as the area of the Kra Isthmus was called Vartma–setu (lit. 'cuaseway on the route') or Varttma dvayantara (lit. 'the region between two trade routes') and was controlled by Kalinga family.
+During the reign of Chandrabhanu II, Ligor was known as Pataliputra as the area of the Kra Isthmus was called Vartma–setu (lit. 'causeway on the route') or Varttma dvayantara (lit. 'the region between two trade routes') and was controlled by Kalinga family.